CoderDojoTC/micropython/docs/advanced-labs/02-interrupt-handlers.md

 ## ISR with Deactivation

+Although there are benefits to the simplicity of the code above, some microcontrollers developers suggest that you simply deactivate the IRQ during the debounce sleep.
+This makes sense since there is two small calculation of the time differences (a subtraction and a compare operation) that do not need to be performed.

-The key lines we add are a deactivate of the IRQ, a sleep for 200 milliseconds and a reenable of the IRQ after the sleep.
+The key lines we add are a deactivate of the IRQ, a sleep for 200 milliseconds and a re-enable of the IRQ after the sleep.
+Both approaches have worked for me and I will let you decide the tradeoffs.

 ```py
 import machine, utime